-Sutaita was taught and guided by several scholars including her father.
+Sutayta was taught and guided by several scholars including her father.
 Other scholars who taught her were Abu Hamza b.
 Qasim, Omar b.
 Abdul-'Aziz al-Hashimi, Ismail b.
 Al-Abbas al-Warraq and Abdul-Alghafir b.
 Salamah al-Homsi.
 Sutayta was known for her good reputation, morality and modesty.
 She was praised by historians such as Ibn al-Jawzi, Ibn al-Khatib Baghdadi and Ibn Kathīr .
 She died in the year 377H/987CE.

-Sutayta did not specialize in just one subject but excelled in many fields such as Arabic literature, hadith, and jurisprudence as well as mathematics.
+Sutayta did not specialise in just one subject but excelled in many fields such as Arabic literature, hadith, and jurisprudence as well as mathematics.
 It is said that she was an expert in hisab (arithmetics) and fara'idh (successoral calculations), both being practical branches of mathematics which were well developed in her time.
-It is said also that she invented solutions to equations which have been cited by other mathematicians, which denote aptitude in algebra.
+It is said also that she invented solutions to equations which have been cited by other mathematicians, these include equations which denote aptitude in algebra.
 Although these equations were few, they demonstrated that her skills in mathematics went beyond a simple aptitude to perform calculations.

 6.2.
 Labana of Cordoba